Donald-Berthelsen/CS4348-Proj3/devlog.md

 This is the exact same issue as before
 This was caused by me doing 2 versions of split depending on where in incoming value was While I fixed one version, the other version still had the bug

+For a sanity check I counted the number of keys using block size Thankfully the value was correct, it would have been problematic this late in the game Next I'll try some stress tests of 10000 and 100000 size csvs The potential pitfalls with this are the difficulty to read as mentioned before As well as having a noticeable computational and time cost In fact, after seeing the 10000, I think I'll pass on the 100000 It doesn't even fit in the console, this wasn't a very productive stress test

+Going back to testing my other functions, search freezes when it can't find the value Errors like this weren't completely unexpected, given how much I changed during insertion The error comes from an infinite loop of seeing block 0 as having a pointer to itself This is solved by checking if we are in a loop

+The next issue is that search fails to find some keys I suspect this is because it begins the search on node 0, rather than the root The bigger issue was actually some stuff I broke when fixing the infinite loop

+Going through more functions, it some data is lost during extract The cause was accidentally excluding the last block, good thing I checked

+[12/11/25 9:45 am]
+With this I can say I am done with the functional components of the project I still have comments and the readme to do, but those are much more relaxed

+I have decided not to clean up my code because it's so easy to break it And I don't want to have to go through testing everything again Not to mention I'm working with a finite amount of time until the late penalty gets worse Instead I'll try to make up for it with comments
+Also my code is fairly suboptimal in how often I transfer between the file and memory The idea was I could be a bit lax around promoting keys since it was an uncommon occurrence However that was a somewhat false assumption when actually put into practice My device was taking some time for loading larger csvs, and I wonder how much was due to my implementation

+I spent some time on supporting activities this project, and they helped by a noticeable amount It was convenient to be able to generate a random csv and then load and print it in one action Being able to view blocks was also helpful, even if it did have me chasing a false bug

+This project was significantly harder than I expected, and I would not be surprised if it was because of my approach I'm sure there are plenty of preexisting algorithms to implement B-trees that would perform better than mine I ended up taking a lot of time to debug insertion, and a lot of them were simple one line fixes My approach was error prone with how many values are effectively hard coded in, such as block size I also lost some time to not understanding mechanics, such as how Python handles bytes

+Structured data blocks are fun to work with once the access methods are created They are conceptually really useful, although I had to revisit my implementation several times due to bugs